hobbo91/BetterBright/README.md

 `BetterBright.dat` and held by a low-frequency worker thread that re-asserts it when needed (boot, game launch, return to XMB, resume from sleep).
 The firmware sets its *own* brightness during those transitions, so rather than fighting it in real time the plugin waits a beat and puts your level back.
-(During the first few seconds after a load it polls a little faster, so the brief dim-then-bright dip is shorter.)

 Keeping the state on disk - not just in RAM - is what lets it survive reboots and cold starts.

 **The OSD draws into the real frame, two ways.** Normally the "Brightness Level: NN"